InformaticsMatters/virtual-screening/README.md

 ## 5. Enumeration

 Enumerate charges, tautomers and undefined chiral centres.
+By default enumerated steroisomers are checked for sanity (e.g. at bridgehead atoms) and no more than 2 charge groups are allowed.
 ```
 nextflow run enumerate.nf --inputs need-enum.smi --data_dir molecules/sha256 -with-conda <path-to-conda-environment>
 ```